C A L L I G R A P H Y S H A D O W B O X E S

 pad of practice paper A3 size (11" x 17") or larger;

-gouache colours, palettes, mixing and loading brushes;
+gouache colors, palettes, mixing and loading brushes;

 scalpel or scissors,

-A large needle and thick white and black thread,
+needle and thread,

 PVA glue and 1" glue brush, (1" decorators bristle paintbrush is OK )